Afula bus suicide bombing: The attack

 Around 12:10 pm, during Holocaust Memorial Day, a Palestinian suicide bomber drove a vehicle full of explosives into the division nine street in downtown Afula.
 Two nearby schools had just ended classes for the day, and young Jewish students streamed toward the approaching bus for home.

 The suicide bomber stopped his vehicle next to an Egged commuter bus line number 348 and detonated the explosives device as the bus was boarding passengers at the bus stop, which was crowded with people.
-Witnesses described a horrible scene.
-A firefighter who was the first on the scene said that the street was covered with oil, seared metal and nails.
+According to witnesses, a firefighter who was the first on the scene said that the street was covered with oil, seared metal and nails.

 A 23-year-old survivor who had been reading a newspaper about the on-going Oslo peace negotiations saw "a big rolling fire."
 He ran away, ripping off his burning clothes as he went.
 An ambulance driver reported that "people were charred, lacking limbs, lacking heads ... ."
 Tree branches were ripped off and windows were shattered at a nearby kindergarten.

 Among the mostly Jewish victims were several Arabs, including one of the fatalities.